Mihai-Portfolio/Azure-Network-Protocols/README.md

 ![image](https://github.com/user-attachments/assets/f232f246-7fd3-49c9-a83a-923db1664fdb)
 ![image](https://github.com/user-attachments/assets/f8ee284f-1e22-411a-b63a-efac9bbafb81)

 In Wireshark, filter the traffic to show only DHCP traffic.
-Then, open the command line and type ipconfig /renew.
+Then, open the command line and type "ipconfig /renew".
+Observe traffic being sent to and from your virtual machine.
+Next, filter for DNS traffic.
+Once the traffic is filtered, open the command line and type "nslookup www.amazon.com" to find the IP address of Amazon.
+Observe the DNS traffic in Wireshark.
+One interesting protocol to filter is RDP.
+Since we're using RDP for the East virtual machine, there is a vast amount of traffic being sent to and from the East virtual machine and the computer you're using for RDP.